Mrs Cawkwell – Mrs Eyre – Mrs Nunn

 Here are a few web links that you may wish to use to help your child with their reading and phonics:

-We have been practising to perform the following poems:
+We have been learning to perform the following poems:

 Poetry Basket includes thirty-six videos containing poems with actions for children aged 3 to 6.
 Performed by MakeBelieve Arts Artistic Director Trisha Lee, these poems include many lesser-known children’s rhymes from anonymous authors.